 The last step is to create an airlock.
 While you can buy a proper fermentation crock to make this fashionable and easy, I DIY it by first tucking a large piece of cabbage leaf, reserved for this purpose, into the top of the jar as a sort of cork for the rest of the vegetables.
 A small glass cup filled with water works as a weight to keep the vegetables below the surface of the briny paste.
 If you (carefully!) press down on the cup, you should see a swell of liquid rise above the cabbage leaf and submerge the entire mix.
 By day two, the liquid should easily cover the submerged vegetables without you pressing down.
 Keep an eye on this liquid throughout the fermentation period to make sure that the vegetables stay submerged.
 If the level dips too low, add a little more simple brine (roughly 1 tsp. of salt per cup of water).

 At this point, your vegetables can ferment nearly indefinitely, turning softer and tangier by the day.
-As I prefer to casually enjoy my ferments without tearing up after each bite, I ferment mine for a relatively short window of time, taste-testing them around day 5.
+As I prefer to casually enjoy my ferments without tearing up after each bite, I ferment mine for a relatively short window of time, taste-testing them around day five.
 Keep in mind that hotter temperatures will cause vegetables to ferment faster, while cooler temperatures will slow the process.

 At whatever point you taste your ferment and think to yourself “weird, but kinda good?”, simply remove the airlock (in this case, the cup), cap the jar, and put it in the fridge.
 High five!
 You did it!